 Frequently Asked Questions

 Q: What is a spherical roller bearing used for?
 A: Spherical roller bearings are used in heavy industrial equipment where high radial loads combine with shaft misalignment or deflection.
 Common applications include crushers, vibrating screens, conveyor pulleys, continuous casters, wind turbines, and large pumps.
-Their self-aligning design accommodates up to 2° of angular misalignment under full load.
+Their self-aligning design accommodates angular misalignment typically in the 1.5° to 2.5° range under full load, with exact values published per series in the manufacturer's catalog.

 Q: How does a spherical roller bearing handle misalignment?
 A: The outer ring raceway of an SRB is ground to a spherical (concave) profile.
-Barrel-shaped rollers run against this surface, allowing the inner ring assembly to tilt relative to the outer ring without creating edge stress on the rollers or raceways.
+Barrel-shaped rollers run against this surface, which lets the inner ring assembly tilt relative to the outer ring without creating edge stress on the rollers or raceways.
 This self-alignment happens dynamically during operation, not just at installation.

 Q: How long do spherical roller bearings last?
 A: Service life depends on load, speed, lubrication, and contamination levels.
-Under proper conditions, SRBs routinely achieve their calculated L10 rating life — often 20,000 to 100,000+ hours in well-maintained industrial applications.
+Under proper conditions, SRBs routinely achieve their L10 rating life as calculated under ISO 281.
+In well-maintained industrial service, that translates to roughly 20,000 to 100,000+ hours of operation.
 Premature failure is almost always caused by inadequate lubrication, contamination ingress, or incorrect mounting fit.

 Need spherical roller bearings for your application?
-Request a quote from ANDE Bearing — we'll help you select the right series, size, and configuration for your operating conditions.
+Request a quote from ANDE Bearing and share the bore size, load profile, and operating environment.
 Response within 24 hours.